Caleb S.

 What is a Cause and Effect Essay Outline?

 A cause and effect essay outline is a detailed plan of action that students follow throughout the writing process.
-It is the key factor while writing a successful essay as it provides help in the following ways.
+It is the key factor in writing a successful essay as it provides help in the following ways:

 • It is used to organize thoughts logically.